top of page

 3. Future Commitment and Progress

-The third criterion readers should consider when evaluating sustainability reporting is the extent to which the company provides future targets and reports on progress to these targets.
+The third criterion readers should consider when evaluating a company's non-financial or sustainability performance is the extent to which the company provides future targets and reports on progress to these targets.
 Because many companies consider sustainability and ESG reporting as a marketing initiative, readers are often frustrated with a lack of information on what they plan on accomplishing in future years.
 But even when companies provide future targets and commitments, they are often decoupled from broader planetary and social goals, leaving the targets meaningless.
 Equally frustrating is when companies provide numerical or qualitative targets but give little or no action plan on how they plan on achieving those targets.
-Naturally questions of concern emerge such as how executives are going to make sure that these targets are achieved, how are they being worked into their performance evaluation, who is overseeing these targets, what resources have been expended for the achievement of these targets, how will the firm ensure that employees are involved at contributing to these targets, how these targets are connected to planetary boundaries and social goals, and what happens if they don’t meet these targets.
-With this in mind, targets would need to be incorporated into the existing management systems of the firm through a balanced scorecard.
+Naturally, questions of concern emerge such as how executives are going to make sure that these targets are achieved, how these targets are integrated into their performance evaluation, who is overseeing these targets, what resources have been expended for the achievement of these targets, how the firm will ensure that employees are involved at contributing to these targets, how these targets are connected to planetary boundaries and social goals, and what happens if they don’t meet these targets.
+With these in mind, targets would need to be incorporated into the existing management systems of the firm through a balanced scorecard.
 The reader needs to know how and to what extent these targets are incorporated into executive level decision-making.
-Are these non-financial measures prioritized alongside other traditional employee, manager, director, and VP performance expectations or does it reside exclusively with the CSR manager?
+Are these non-financial measures prioritized alongside other traditional employee, manager, director, and VP performance expectations or does it reside exclusively with the CSR or sustainability manager?
 These sorts of questions are instrumental and should be laid out in the report because they give the reader some sense of how feasible it will be to achieve these targets.

 In addition, the company often fails to provide detailed summarizes of how well they’ve progressed on targets they’ve set in the past, with details on how and why they’ve struggled to meet their targets and what they intend to do to make up for the failure.
 All of this information is pivotal for any reader to make a sound judgment about whether sustainability is being taken seriously by and in the firm.
 Oftentimes, employees see progress on non-financial measures in the same sustainability reports read by external stakeholders, meaning that they don’t feel any sense of urgency in the need to achieve these targets in their everyday behaviour.
 Although this goes without saying, the targets set out by the firm should be stretch targets that demonstrate that the firm is interested in pursuing radical change towards sustainability.
 Incremental changes, while still improvements, are less demonstrative of a company’s commitment to sustainability than those targets that push the company into thinking of radical ways of operating.
 That said, the fact that they set targets represents more of a commitment than not revealing any targets at all.
 But what is really important is that these targets are linked to broader planetary and social goals as determined by independent third party experts.
 For instance, if nutritionists argue that sugar and salt intake among consumers needs to drop by 50% over the next 5 years, a food and beverage company's target of reducing salt and sugar by 20% in this period is simply insufficient and cannot be taken as a serious commitment to sustainability goals.
 Similarly, if there is international agreement to reduce carbon emissions by 75% by 2030 based on 2020 levels, a serious commitment by a company would demonstrate an equivalent commitment.